 “The emergence of new players necessarily changes the way the game must be played… What got us here won’t get us there, and knowing who our Worthy Rivals are is the best way to help us improve and adapt before it’s too late.
 Without a Worthy Rival we risk losing our humility and our agility.”Simon Sinek, Infinite Game

 Traditional competition forces us to take on an attitude of winning, i.e., be outcome focused.
 Whereas, a worthy rival forces us to take on an attitude of improvement, i.e., be process focused.
-This ties in directly with Dweck’s work on mindset in addition to the social-cognitive psychology research of David McClelland on achievement orientation, i.e., having a mastery orientation or an ego/performance orientation.
+This ties in directly with Dweck’s work on mindset in addition to the social-cognitive psychology research of David McClelland on achievement orientation, i.e., having a mastery orientation vs. an ego/performance orientation.
 Again, this deliberate change in language from competitor to worthy rival helps one to cultivate and practice a growth mindset instead of a fixed mindset as well as be motivated by personal mastery, as opposed to being motivated only by achieving superiority over others.

 4. Prepare for Existential Flexibility